Enlighten™ Lightweighting Optimisation

 Materials

-• While Enlighten can used multiple materials in it’s analysis, for simplicity a 800MPa UTS steel model was applied to both design volumes
+• While Enlighten can used multiple materials in it’s analysis, for simplicity a 800MPa UTS steel model (taken from the baseline vehicle rocker) was applied.

 • The remaining vehicle components did not have their material definitions modified.